Open Monday - Friday 8:00 am - 5:00 pm

 About Us

-Dale Hatherley has been practicing law in the State of California since November, 1977.
-In 1992, Mr. Hatherley was certified as a Family Law Specialist by the State Bar of California Board of Legal Specialization.
-Mr. Hatherley has been practicing law in the State of California for the past 38 years, 24 of which he has spent as a Certified Family Law Specialist, certified by the State Bar of California Board of Legal Specialization.
+Dale J. Hatherley has been practicing law in California since November 1977.
+In 1993, Mr. Hatherley was certified as a Family Law Specialist by the State Bar of California Board of Legal Specialization.
+Mr. Hatherley has practiced law in California for 48 years, 45 of which he has spent focused on Family Law.

-Michelle L. Hatherley-Parr carries on a rich history as the newest member of Hatherley Law and has earned the same esteemed title as her partners as a Certified Family Law Specialist.
-She started practicing law in May 2009 and became a Certified Family Law Specialist in October 2019.
+Michelle L. Hatherley-Parr continues a rich tradition of Hatherley Law and has earned the same esteemed title as her partners: Family Law Specialist by the State Bar of California Board of Legal Specialization.
+She started practicing law in May 2009 and has focused almost exclusively on Family Law since that time.
+She became a Certified Family Law Specialist in October 2016.

-Dale Hatherley
+Dale J. Hatherley

-Michelle Hatherley
+Michelle Hatherley-Parr

-Michael Hatherley
+Michael H. Hatherley